Leningrad-class destroyer: Black Sea Fleet

 Kharkov was repaired by 18 July and covered the retreat of the Danube Flotilla to Odessa during the next several days.
 She bombarded Axis positions a number of times during the Siege of Odessa as well as escorting the evacuation convoys from Odessa to Sevastopol in October.
 During the Siege of Sevastopol she provided gunfire support and evacuated cut-off troops from elsewhere in the Crimea into Sevastopol and brought in reinforcements from Caucasian ports.
-She helped to transport the 388th Rifle Division from Novorossisk and Tuapse to Sevastopol between 7–13 December, the 79th Naval Rifle Brigade on 19–20 December and the 354th Rifle Division between 21–22 December, bombarding German positions in the interim.
+She helped to transport the 388th Rifle Division from Novorossisk and Tuapse to Sevastopol between 7–13 December, the 79th Naval Rifle Brigade on 19–20 December and the 354th Rifle Division between 21 and 22 December, bombarding German positions in the interim.
 Between February and July 1942 she bombarded German troops on multiple times and brought in reinforcements and supplies for Sevastopol, evacuating wounded and refugees as she returned to port.
 She bombarded Axis positions near Feodosiya on 2–3 August and provided fire support for the defenders of Novorossiysk on 1–4 September.
 Between 8–11 September she ferried the 137th and 145th Rifle Regiments along with the 3rd Naval Rifle Brigade from Poti to Tuapse and Gelendzhik and a month later she transported 12,600 men of the 8th, 9th and 10th Guards Infantry Brigades from Poti to Tuapse to reinforce the defenses there between 20 and 23 October.
 On 29 November 1942 she escorted the cruiser Voroshilov on a mission to bombard Axis positions on Feodonisi and bombarded Yalta during the night of 19–20 December.
 On the night of 4 February 1943 the Soviets made a series of amphibious landings to the west of Novorossiysk, behind German lines.
 Kharkov, two cruisers, and two other destroyers provided fire support for the main landing, but the Soviet troops there were wiped out by 6 February, although one secondary landing was successful.
 She bombarded German positions near Novorossiysk again on the night of 21–22 February.
 Anapa was bombarded on the night of 13–14 May and Feodosiya on 22–23 May.
 During the night of 5–6 October 1943 Kharkov and the destroyers Besposhchadny and Sposobny bombarded Yalta, Alushta and Feodosiya and were spotted on their return voyage and attacked by Stukas of III./StG 3.
 Kharkov was damaged by their first attack and had to be towed by Sposobny.
 The second attack damaged all three ships and Sposobny took Besposhchadny under tow as well.
 The next attack sank both Kharkov and Besposhchadny.
 Sposobny was sunk by the fourth wave while trying to rescue survivors.
 This incident prompted Stalin to issue an order forbidding the use of ships destroyer-sized and larger without his express permission.